Compiling Models

 • Performance gain: Equivalent to QNN context binary.

-• Large Models: Works for large models (>2GB) like LLMs, Stable Diffusion, etc.
+• Large Models: Works for large models (>1GB) like LLMs, Stable Diffusion, etc.

 Please note that the QNN context binary is operating system agnostic, but device specific.
-Additionally, context binary is designed only for the NPU.
+Additionally, context binaries are designed only for the NPU.
+In this example, let us assume we want to target the Snapdragon® 8 Elite:

 import qai_hub as hub